dream art by Elizabeth Honer

 Martha Crawford & Elizabeth Honer

-This course will explore some of the richness of visual dream work: How dream aspects can show up in composition, color, shape, perspective, etc. We will also explore the act of creating such imagery from dream material, and how this is its own process of relationship and analysis, worth doing in its own right.
+This course will explore the richness between visual arts and dream work: How dream aspects can show up in composition, color, shape, perspective, etc.

-No particular artistic skill is required!
-Doodling, sketching, outlining, collage any form of working with the dream as image is an opportunity to learn and sit more with a dream and open up a contemplative dialogue.
+Doodling, sketching, outlining, coloring, collage, watercolor or any other form of working with the dream as image is an opportunity to learn and sit more with a dream and open up a contemplative dialogue.

 Dream images offer us a powerful shared symbolic language for connecting to personal and collective intuition in an era of dissociation, disinformation, challenge and transformation.